LeoPlatform/serverless-leo/README.md

 [Go to Docs](https://github.com/LeoPlatform/serverless-leo/tree/master/src#serverless-leo)

-# Compatability
+# Compatibility
-  serverless-leo version 3 is compatable with serverless@2 and serverless@3
+  serverless-leo version 3 is compatible with serverless@2 and serverless@3

   serverless@1 is not supported